arbelna/World-Cup-2026-Bracket/README.md

 The error is not uniform across match types.
 Group-stage matches average **4.17 pp** while knockout matches average **2.99 pp** - consistent with the Brier chart above.
 Later-stage knockout matches involve stronger and more symmetrically rated teams where market and model signals converge.

+#### Accuracy against actual match outcomes

+The evaluation above scores predictions against the de-vigged market consensus, measuring how closely the model tracks market pricing.
+When scored instead against the 90-minute result, the market wins roughly **55% of per-game log-loss comparisons** across 556 held-out matches.
+The model trails on mean log-loss but leads on **top-1 correct picks** (54.1% vs 53.4%), getting 4 extra correct calls across 256 World Cup matches.
+When model and market pick different favourites (37 games), they split even on log-loss but the model wins 14 vs 10 on top-1.

+This is the expected result rather than a failure: the model is trained to approximate market soft labels, so the market will always edge ahead when both are scored on the same hard-outcome measure.
+Log-loss also penalises confident wrong calls heavily - the model can simultaneously win more correct picks and lose mean log-loss if it assigns too much mass to those picks when they are wrong.
+Crucially, this does not undermine the bracket results.
+Bracket simulation chains many matches, and the probability shifts that cost the model on per-game log-loss can compound across a full tournament in ways that improve stage-level coverage.

 ### Bracket-level backtesting